OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 ### Example 7: Get and use a custom object

-This example demonstrates how to get and use the custom object returned by **Import-Module**.
+This example demonstrates how to get and use the custom object returned by `Import-Module`.

 Custom objects include synthetic members that represent each of the imported module members.
 For example, the cmdlets and functions in a module are converted to script methods of the custom object.

 Custom objects are useful in scripting.
-They are also useful when several imported objects have the same names.
+They're also useful when several imported objects have the same names.
 Using the script method of an object is equivalent to specifying the fully qualified name of an imported member, including its module name.

-The **AsCustomObject** parameter can be used only when importing a script module.
+The **AsCustomObject** parameter is only usable when importing a script module.
 Use `Get-Module` to determine which of the available modules is a script module.

 ```powershell
 Get-Module -List | Format-Table -Property Name, ModuleType -AutoSize